zhanghai/MaterialProgressBar/README.md

 Available custom attributes:

 - `app:mpb_progressStyle`: Style of progress drawable: `circular` or `horizontal`.
 Defaults to `circular`.
 - `app:mpb_setBothDrawables`: Whether both determinate and indeterminate drawables should be set on this progress bar.
-Defaults to `false`.
+Defaults to `false` (for performance).
+Should be set to `true` if you want to use both of the backported determinate and indeterminate drawables.
 - `app:mpb_useIntrinsicPadding`: Whether progress drawable should use its intrinsic padding.
 Defaults to `true`.
 - `app:mpb_showProgressBackground`: Whether progress drawable should show a progress background.
 Defaults to `true` for horizontal progress drawable, `false` otherwise.
 - `app:mpb_determinateCircularProgressStyle`: Style of determinate circular progress drawable: normal or dynamic.
 Defaults to `normal`.